winitzki/scall/tutorial/programming_dhall.md

 ### Filterable (contra)functor (co-)products

+When a new type constructor is created via a product or a co-product, the filterable property is preserved.
+There are four cases:

-The product of two filterable functors is again a filterable functor:
+1) The product of two filterable functors is again a filterable functor:
 ```dhall
 let filterableFunctorProduct
   : ∀(F : Type → Type) → Filterable F → ∀(G : Type → Type) → Filterable G → Filterable (Product F G)